-7. Railways of the World
+7. Best Family Board Game: Railways of the World

 Glenn Drover and Martin Wallace

 2 “ 6

 12+ (My recommendation: 10+ if motivated)

 Fun to Age Ratio:

 so I’m not going to pretend to know all the ins and outs yet.
 I have included it on this list because it looks like it has great potential to become one of my favorites, and it has been garnering rave reviews as an excellent medium-weight strategy railroad game.
 For purposes of this list, this means it falls into the heavier strategy category.
 If you are new to the games on my list, I would not start with this one.
 But if you want something more challenging that older kids will enjoy, give this a try.